 Dr. Lisa Kachouee is active as a solo, chamber, and orchestral clarinetist, pedagogue, and scholar.
-Her recent performance highlights include a Carnegie Hall debut; solo and duo concert tours; residencies; and international, national, and regional conference performances.
-She has held positions with the Albany Symphony Orchestra; Tallahassee Symphony Orchestra; Sinfonia Gulf Coast; Oklahoma Composer's Orchestra; Taneycomo Festival Orchestra; Orchestra Iowa; Tucson Chamber Orchestra; the 257th Army Band of Washington, D.C. and was featured as a soloist with the Tallahassee Composer's Orchestra.
+Her recent performance highlights include a Carnegie Hall debut; solo and duo concert tours; residencies; international, national, and regional conference performances; and concerto performances with wind and orchestral ensembles.
+She has held positions with the Albany Symphony Orchestra; Tallahassee Symphony Orchestra; Sinfonia Gulf Coast; Oklahoma Composer's Orchestra; Taneycomo Festival Orchestra; Orchestra Iowa; Tucson Chamber Orchestra; and the 257th Army Band of Washington, D.C.
 Dr. Kachouee performs throughout United States as a member of Duo Rodinia with percussionist and composer Jamie Whitmarsh.
 As a former member of the Fred Fox Wind Quintet, Dr. Kachouee was selected to perform at the Dr. Alfonso Ortiz Tirado Music Festival in Alamos, Mexico.
 The quintet was a national finalists in the Music Teacher's National Association Chamber Music Competition and the Coleman Chamber Music Competition.